TheTipo01/YADMB/README.md

 `!custom <custom_command> <song/playlist>` - Creates a custom command to play a song or playlist

 `!rmcustom <custom_command>` - Removes a custom command

+`!streamplay <link>` - Same as play, but it streams the song if it's not in cache

+`!streamshuffle <link>` - Same as shuffle, but it streams the song if it's not in cache